robrobbins/specford/README.md

 Both examples begin with the `click` keyword and end with a reference (again any legal css selector) but vary in the middle.
 The second piece to the click command tells specford to expect a **URL change** or not.
-The first variant, `click selector` does not cause a listener for **URL change** to be employed (but may be paired with the `wait for` command...).
-The second, `click link` does (the `click submit` would as well).
+The first variant, `click selector` does not cause a listener for **URL change** to be employed (but may be paired with the `wait for` command... more on that later).
+The second, `click link` and third `click submit` do.
 Any further statements will be executed once the web page has reloaded.
 You, the developer, don't need to be cognizant of this.
 Just write your spec...

 ###Filling Inputs

+The `fill` command has a slight variant in its syntax, it takes 2 references:

+    fill 'input.foo' 'bar baz'

+This would find the **input class='foo' in the current context** and fill it with the **value** 'bar baz'.

+####Fill And Fixtures

+Specford utilizes **fixtures** in the form of an **Object Literal**.
+The `fill` command understands this and checks to see if the second 'reference' (the third piece) of a `fill` statement matches a key (or 'key path') in the loaded fixture Object.
+If so, the **value** located at that key (or 'path') is used as the `fill` value.

+###Waiting For *

+As alluded to in "Clicking Things" the `click selector` command doesn't set a listener for **URL change**, in fact it doesn't do anything but click something.
+It is a common issue then to need to check that _something_ happened.
+The _something_ that should happen though may not happen immediately.
+It may be an animation, an AJAX operation or what-have-you.
+The `wait for` operation solves this:

+    wait for 'bar to be in baz'

+Alone, however, it doesn't make much sense.
+The typical use case would be to have something before it, like a `click`, then something after, such as a 'query' and an existential operation:

+    click selector '.foo'

+    $ #baz:
+      wait for 'bar to be in baz'
+      text ? 'bar'

+Here, Specford:

+1. Clicks the **element class='foo'**
+2. Sets the 'query' **context** to the **element id='baz'**
+3. Begins checking the **context textContent** for 'bar' every 250ms for up to 3 seconds

+If the text is found within the **3 second window** it passes and fails if not.
+Either way testing continues after.